styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 var Simple = _styledComponents2.default.div(_templateObject);
 ```

-Thing is styled-components do not require full spec compatibility.
-So, if you care, this plugin can step-in and transpile template literals used with styled-components to something with smaller footprint.
+Styled-components do not require full spec compatibility.
+So, if you are going to support older browsers and at the same time care about bundle size, this plugin can step in and transpile template literals attached to styled-component to something with smaller footprint.
 It will save you a few bytes.
+Take a note that it will keep other template literals as is.

 ```JS
 // processed with babel-preset-latest